vault27/Foundation/ssl.md

 - GCM - best mode available

 ### MAC
-A pure hash function could be used to verify data integrity, but only if the hash of the data is transported separately from the data itself.
-Otherwise, an attacker could modify both the message and the hash, easily avoiding detection.
+- A pure hash function could be used to verify data integrity, but only if the hash of the data is transported separately from the data itself.
+Otherwise, an attacker could modify both the message and the hash, easily avoiding detection
+- MAC is a type of digital signature; it can be used to verify authenticity provided that the secret hashing key is securely exchanged ahead of time. - - It’s limited because it still relies on a private secret key
 - Message authentication code (MAC) or a keyed-hash is a cryptographic function that extends hashing with authentication
 - Only those in possession of the hashing key can produce a valid MAC
 - If there is no MAC, encrypted message can be altered